aayushkh/scrabble-word-finder/README.md

-# Coin Toss Simulator
+# Scrabble Word Finder

-Program to run the simulation of multiple coin tosses and calculate/plot the probability.
+Cheat program to help you beat your friends in a quick game of Scrabble ;)

 Course - CSCI 455x:Programming System Design - Spring 2017